 3. Cover the ornament with a coat of Mod Podge.

 How long do you bake salt dough ornaments in the oven?

-Turn on oven to lowest possible temperature and allow to pre-heat.
-Once pre-heated, turn the oven OFF.
+Turn on the oven to the lowest possible temperature and allow to pre-heat.
+Once preheated, turn the oven OFF.

 Place your ornaments on a cookie sheet and bake for approximately 12 minutes, but the bake time will GREATLY vary depending on the thickness of your ornaments.

 Thicker ornaments will take longer, up to 30 minutes.
 Bake until ornaments are hardened.

 How do you make cinnamon salt dough ornaments?

 Use either the baking soda-based dough recipe above, OR the salt dough recipe, and simply add 1-2 tsp of cinnamon to your dough mixture.
 There’s no perfect amount.
 Start with 1 tsp, and if it’s not scented (or colored) as much as you’d like, add more until you’re happy!

 If either of the recipes shared here are used to create your ornaments, they should not mold!

 The first recipe uses baking soda, which is actually used as a cleaner to kill mold!
 And the second recipe is very heavy on salt, which is the world’s first preservative!
 So each recipe is resistant to mold growth.